cfpb/Metro2/jobs/parseEvaluate/README.md

 The results database has two tables:
 - `evaluator_metadata` contains one record per evaluator.
 The `fields` column contains an ordered list of the field names (in plain language) that are included in the evaluator output.
-- `evaluator_results` contains one record for each line of M2 data that the evaluator found as a "hit".
+- `evaluator_results` contains one record for each line of M2 data that each evaluator found as a "hit".
 The `field_values` column contains the values of the M2 record that are relevant to the evaluator, matching the field names in the `fields` column.

 ---